partha2w/Text_Annotation/README.md

 ```sh
 uvicorn server:app --reload
 ```

-This will start the FastAPI server, which will be used for automatic NER annotation.
+Wait for the log "Application startup is complete" This will start the FastAPI server, which will be used for automatic NER annotation.

 ### 2. Setting Up the Express Server